Accessibility

 20 October 2022

-Heading into spring, it may seem as though any thoughts of the flu should be gone with the winter’s frost.
-However, while we are less likely to contract the flu, there is no time like the present to prepare for its inevitable return this fall.
+As we head into spring, wouldn't it be great if the flu disappeared along with the winter's frost?
+We may be less likely to contract the flu right now, but there is no time like spring to prepare for its inevitable return this fall.

-Flu shots for employees go a long way towards preventing sick days and maintaining workplace morale.
-Misconceptions about flu shots are almost as common as the flu itself—so don’t let these myths get in the way.
+Flu shots for employees go a long way in preventing sick days and maintaining health at your workplace.
+Unfortunately, misconceptions about flu shots are almost as common as the flu itself.
+Don’t let these myths get in the way.
 Since the flu season is long and flu vaccines reduce the risk of contracting it, it’s important to know the facts and take positive steps towards prevention.

 Additionally, the vaccine is not 100% effective at preventing infection, so it’s possible to still get the flu.
-However, the vaccine will usually help minimize the symptoms and help speed recovery.
+However, the vaccine will usually help minimize the symptoms and increase the speed of recovery.

 For best results, employees need a flu vaccine every year to protect themselves during the flu season.
 Even when the viruses don’t change from season to season, protection from the vaccine weakens over time.
 The flu season begins in October and lasts through May.
 It’s a significant reason for absenteeism in the American workplace and accounts for millions of missed workdays each year.
 So right now is the ideal time to prepare for an on-site flu clinic to better protect your employees and your business.
 Flu shots should be an annual practice for all businesses.